 These checks are part of a more extensive process, including installing, configuring, and testing your security-related equipment.

 Usually, your organization’s IT staff will help you confirm that your system works, ideally before going remote.
 Independent professionals should also engage a specialist to complete these critical steps.

 So, that’s it.
 You are now fully grounded in the basics of remote office security.

-There are many details to keep track of, but you can master the role of a remote office security manager.
+There are many details to keep track of, but you can master the remote office security manager role.
 Here are some recommendations to help you get started and keep going: